department-of-veterans-affairs/vets-api/docs/api/profile.md

 - More specifically, we need to let front end know which systems are available based on MVI data.
 Proposal:

    {services: ["service1", "service2"]}

-- confirm loa.highest with tanel - is it guaranteed to be returned?